ctongfei/hypermake/docs/tutorial/hello.md

 Save this file as `hello.hm`.

-We have created our first Hypermake script file that contains a single task.
+We have created our first HyperMake script file that contains a single task.
 Now let's run this task!

 Execute the following command in your shell:
 !!! info inline end ""
-    The basic command line usage is `hypermake <script file> <subtask> <target>`.
+    The basic command line usage is `hypermake $script $subtask $target`.
+Here the `$subtask` is simply `run`.
 ```shell
   hypermake hello.hm run hello
 ```